linebender/rfcs/rfcs/0007-pass-spec.md

 Update passes mostly run internal calculations.
 They compute if some widget's property has changed, and send it a matching `on_update_status` event (see "Status" section below).

-For instance, if a user presses tab and the event isn't handled in a widget, the framework run the `UPDATE_FOCUS` pass, which will automatically switch keyboard focus to the next focus-accepting widget.
+For instance, if a user presses `Tab` and the event isn't handled in a widget, the framework will run the `UPDATE_FOCUS` pass, which will automatically switch keyboard focus to the next focus-accepting widget.
-Both the previously-focused widget and the newly-focused widget will get a `on_update_status` call with relevant values.
+Both the previously-focused widget and the newly-focused widget will get an `on_update_status` call with relevant values.

 #### Layout pass